Gromadnik/Passive-Recon-Serock/README.md

 # Passive Reconnaissance & OSINT Audit | serock.pl

 ## Project Overview
-[cite_start]Comprehensive security audit of a public sector domain focusing on passive reconnaissance techniques to identify the attack surface without direct interaction with the target's infrastructure.
+Comprehensive security audit of a public sector domain focusing on passive reconnaissance techniques to identify the attack surface without direct interaction with the target's infrastructure.

 ## Tools Used
 * **Subdomain Enumeration:** Subfinder, crt.sh.